binance/zkmerkle-proof-of-solvency/docs/updated_proof_of_solvency_to_mitigate_dummy_user_attack.md

 ## Updated Proof of solvency protocol

 To mitigate the “Dummy user attack”, The updated proof of solvency design introduces a third field, labeled "collateral" within the token configuration for each user.
 This field denotes the quantity of tokens utilized as collateral for borrowing other assets.
 Simultaneously, within the global token configuration, fields titled `collateral_ratio_tiers` and `collateral_asset_amount` are introduced, delineating the extent of collateral haircut for the asset involved and the amount of the collateral asset.
 For further elucidation, refer to the respective [page](https://www.binance.com/en/vip-loan).
-Under the loan business logic of Binance, this design effectively incorporates three distinct collateral fields catering to various loan businesses: VIP LOAN, COLLATERAL MARGIN, and COLLATERAL PORTFOLIO MARGIN.
+Under the loan business logic of Binance, this design effectively incorporates three distinct collateral fields catering to various loan businesses: LOAN, COLLATERAL MARGIN, and COLLATERAL PORTFOLIO MARGIN.
 Consequently, the global token configuration encompasses three categories of collateral ratio tiers and amounts to accommodate these distinctions.

 Based on above description, Let’s see a concrete example:

 Suppose there are 2 assets (ETH, USDT) and 3 users, and use USDT as the base denominated asset.
 Assume following user behaviors:

-- Alice deposit 10000 USDT to CEX, then use 10000 USDT as VIP LOAN collateral to borrow 2 ETH, and then use 1 ETH as VIP LOAN collateral to borrow 1000 USDT; and swap 1 ETH with Bob's 2000 USDT
+- Alice deposit 10000 USDT to CEX, then use 10000 USDT as LOAN collateral to borrow 2 ETH, and then use 1 ETH as LOAN collateral to borrow 1000 USDT; and swap 1 ETH with Bob's 2000 USDT
 - Bob deposit 10 ETH and 10000 USDT to CEX; swap 2000 USDT with Alice's 1 ETH
 - Carl deposit 10 ETH to CEX, then use 1 ETH as COLLATERAL MARGIN collateral to borrow 1000 USDT